Do the Colours Of Your Logo Really Affect Your Brand?

 The answer is, your logo colours affect your brand to some degree but not entirely.
 This is because brand building happens when you use your logo or brand colours extensively in your business.

-You cannot expect a greatly designed logo sitting on your business cards to go out and build your brand image.
+You cannot expect a great logo design sitting on your business cards to go out and build your brand image.
 You have to do it yourself by bringing your logo and brand colours in all aspects of your business.

 The more you do it, the stronger your brand image becomes.